 One thing that I have learned in the last couple of years is what it takes to be a man.
 You never really understand this fact until you get out of college and into the real world.
 You truly don’t understand it until you have a child.
 Being a father is not just about taking care of your child.
 It is much more.
 It is about taking care of your whole family and teaching lessons without even speaking the words.
 It is about lifting your family up when they are down and pushing the family through when times get tough.
 A father’s role is tough, and you excelled at it.

-As a young kid, I always thought that the measure of success what how much money you made and how many cool things you had.
+As a young kid, I always thought that the measure of success was how much money you made and how many cool things you had.
 How wrong was I?
 I have learned over the years that success really doesn’t have anything to do with money.
 I think success is all about what you have accomplished in your life and experiences you have gained.
 One can measure money, but it is much harder to measure accomplishments.

 As I look at you, I know that you are truly a success.
 You have worked hard, raised a family, started businesses, become a grandfather, traveled locations around the world, and many other things that I don’t have time to list.
 Based on these factors, I know that I don’t have to worry about how much money I have or how much I made, I want to create opportunities and experiences.
 That is success to me and I wouldn’t be able to achieve that without you.
 Your passion, your drive, and your knowledge is inspiring.